camunda/camunda-docs/docs/self-managed/connectors-deployment/connectors-configuration.md

 ## Connecting to Zeebe

-In general, the Connector Runtime will respect all properties known to [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe).
+In general, the Connector Runtime will respect all properties known to the [Spring Zeebe SDK](/apis-tools/spring-zeebe-sdk/getting-started.md).

 <Tabs groupId="configuration" defaultValue="saas" queryString values={
 [